charleskoffler/clprolf/docs/official/clprolf_insights.md

 A compiler for **Clprolf** is implemented in Java, using **ANTLR4** and based on the official **Java 8 grammar** (from the `antlr4-grammars` repository).

-* It parses Clprolf source files (`.simo`) as well as embedded Java 8 code.
+* It parses Clprolf source files (`.clp`) as well as embedded Java 8 code.

-* Parsing stops immediately upon encountering a syntax error, whether the error is in Clprolf syntax or in embedded Java segments.
+* Parsing stops immediately upon encountering a syntax error, whether in Clprolf syntax or embedded Java segments.

+* After parsing, the compiler performs **initial semantic checks** based on the Clprolf rule families (ARCH, BA, BB, EB, G).
+  For now, only **a subset** of these checks is active, but the **entire structure** of the semantic engine is already in place, ready to be expanded.
+  These first checks verify fundamental elements such as:
+  – declension coherence,
+  – some inheritance constraints,
+  – basic interface structure and compatibility usage, – early role/synonym consistency.

-* If parsing succeeds, the compiler generates equivalent and fully valid Java code.
+* When both parsing and the current semantic checks succeed, the compiler generates equivalent and valid Java code.
   Developers can then compile these generated sources with **`javac`**, producing standard Java bytecode executables.

+> **In short:** even if semantic checking is still partial,
+> the **full architecture** of the Clprolf semantic analyzer is already implemented —
+> the foundations are solid, and the rule engine is ready to be expanded.

 ---